nextflow-io/nextflow/docs/reference/syntax.md

 println x
 ```

-A variable cannot be declared with the same name as another variable in the same scope or any enclosing scope:
+A variable cannot be declared with the same name as another variable in the same scope or an enclosing scope:

 ```groovy
 def clash(x) {